jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 bash prisma_api_test.sh | jq
 ```

-Now our response will look like this:
+Now our response will look something like this:

 ```json
 {